yiisoft/yii2/docs/guide/caching.md

 Caching
 =======

+Caching is a cheap and effective way to improve the performance of a web application.
+By storing relatively static data in cache and serving it from cache when requested, the application saves the time required to generate the data from scratch.
+Caching is one of the best ways to improve the performance of your application, almost mandatory on any large-scale site.

-Overview and Base Concepts
+Base Concepts
 --------------------------

-Caching is a cheap and effective way to improve the performance of a web application.
-By storing relatively static data in cache and serving it from cache when requested, we save the time needed to generate the data.

-Using cache in Yii mainly involves configuring and accessing a cache application component.
+Using cache in Yii involves configuring and accessing a cache application component.
 The following application configuration specifies a cache component that uses [memcached](http://memcached.org/) with two cache servers.
 Note, this configuration should be done in file located at `@app/config/web.php` alias in case you're using basic sample application.